Orbital-Web/Raphael/README.md

 # Raphael
 Both a UCI Chess Engine (**Raphael**) and a Chess GUI (to play against **Raphael** or to make **Raphael** play itself), coded in C++, using [SFML](https://www.sfml-dev.org/) and [Disservin's Chess Library](https://github.com/Disservin/chess-library).

-**Raphael** is still a work in progress and will be updated as time goes by (though it's already quite competent).
-[Scroll to the bottom](https://github.com/Orbital-Web/Raphael#raphael-engine) to see a list of features currently implemented.
+**Raphael** is a hobby project that is still a work in progress, but it will be updated as time goes by.
+It is nowhere near as competitive as some of the other chess engines out there, but it is strong enough to beat most humans with ease.
+Please [scroll to the bottom](https://github.com/Orbital-Web/Raphael#raphael-engine) to see a list of features currently implemented

 **Raphael** is largely inspired by [Sebastian Lague's Coding Adventure series on implementing a Chess Engine](https://youtu.be/U4ogK0MIzqk), and is a revisit/successor to a previous engine I coded in Python.